brysonm96/CSE-212/Data Structures Tutorial/set.md

 |   0   |   1   |   2   |   3   |   4   |   5   |   6   |   7   |   8   |   9   |
 |  ---  |  ---  |  ---  |  ---  |  ---  |  ---  |  ---  |  ---  |  ---  |  ---  |
 |  ---  |  823,056,481  |  ---  |  613,082,973  |  ---  |  ---  |  ---  |  198,734,527  |  ---  |  581,731,089  |

+The index(n) = n % sparse_list_size function works well for numbers, but we can also use this function for strings and floats as well.
+To accomplish this, we can convert non-integer values so that the modulo operation applies to them.
+This is done by using a `Hashing Function`.
+Python has a built-in has function.
+The function would then look like this ```index(n) = hash(n) % sparse_list_size```.